-- text, including how key sentences, paragraphs, and sections of texts contribute to the whole. - B. Analyze key terms (e.g., words and phrases, technical terminology) and ideas of historical, scientific, and technical texts to clarify the relationships and understandings among key concepts. - C. Analyze the author's purpose and impact of literary techniques such as hyperbole, analogy, and paradox as they appear in texts.
+- A. Analyze how authors use structure to explain relationships among concepts in a text, including how key sentences, paragraphs, and sections of texts contribute to the whole. - B. Analyze key terms (e.g., words and phrases, technical terminology) and ideas of historical, scientific, and technical texts to clarify the relationships and understandings among key concepts. - C. Analyze the author's purpose and impact of literary techniques such as hyperbole, analogy, and paradox as they appear in texts.

-- A. Evaluate how different authors write about the same topic and shape their presentations or viewpoints of key information using facts, opinions, and reasoning. - B. Analyze multiple texts addressing the same topic to determine how authors reach similar or different conclusions.
+A. Evaluate how different authors write about the same topic and shape their presentations or viewpoints of key information using facts, opinions, and reasoning.

+B. Analyze multiple texts addressing the

+same topic to determine how authors

+reach similar or different conclusions.

-Writing Foundations (WF) 10 th Grade 2017 10 th Grade 2024 DRAFT
+Foundations for Writing (FFW) 10 th Grade 2017 10 th Grade 2024 DRAFT a) Engage in writing as a recursive process.